WebAssembly/spec/spectec/test-prose/TEST.md

 3. Return {}.

 free_heaptype ht_u1
-1. If the type of ht_u1 is absheaptype, then:
+1. If ht_u1 is absheaptype, then:
   a.
 Let absheaptype be ht_u1.
   b.
 Return $free_absheaptype(absheaptype).
-2. Assert: Due to validation, the type of ht_u1 is typeuse.
+2. Assert: Due to validation, ht_u1 is typeuse.
 3. Let typeuse be ht_u1.
 4. Return $free_typeuse(typeuse).